-Born on 7th February 1871 in Stockholm, died 20th November 1927 in Gothenburg.
+Wilhelm Stenhammar born on 7th February 1871 in Stockholm, died 20th November 1927 in Gothenburg was a swedish composer, conductor and pianist.
 He was brought up in a strictly religious, musical home.
 His father was the composer and architect Per Ulrik Stenhammar.
-In 1887 he received piano lessons from Richard Andersson, who had been taught by Clara Schumann.

-After a few years silence he returned with a long and impressive sequence of orchestral works, chamber music (six sing quartets) and songs which have become the cornerstones of our musical literature and, thanks not least to gramophone records, have also acquired a world wide audience.
-Stenhammar himself played his B flat minor Piano Concerto in Copenhagen, in Berlin (with Richard Strauss) and with the Hallé Orchestra in Manchester (under Hans Richter).
+After a few years silence he returned with a long and impressive sequence of orchestral works, chamber music (six sing quartets) and songs which have become the cornerstones of our musical literature and, thanks not least to gramophone records, have also acquired a audience all over the world.
+Stenhammar himself, played his B flat minor Piano Concerto in Copenhagen, in Berlin (with Richard Strauss) and with the Hallé Orchestra in Manchester (under Hans Richter).

 Arthur Nikisch conducted the première performance of his concert overture Excelsior! with the Berlin Philharmonic in 1897.
 His Serenade for orchestra (1911-1913/19), his Second Symphony (1911-1915) and the song cycle Visor och Stämningar (1908-1909) are among the peaks of his achievement.